bddap/wr227/final/src/What-I-Learned.md

 Research best practices and defacto standards before inventing your own solutions.
 Lots of other people probably grappled with similar problems in the past, and you will likely find a more elegant, time tested solution.

-I learned how to make videogames!
+I learned how to make video games!
 And maintainable ones at that.